rafaelromon/smart-trashcan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Smart Trashcan is a simple program aimed at powering up your recycling using IoT and *Machine Learning*.
+Smart Trashcan is a simple program aimed at powering up your recycling using IoT and *Deep Learning*.

 ### Built With